pitchmuc/adobe-analytics-api-2.0/docs/main.md

 mydims = mycompany.getDimensions('rsid')
 ```

-#### Unsupported GET Methods
+#### BETA Methods

-I have implemented a getProjects and getProjects methods.
+I have implemented a getProjects, getProject, updateProject and createProject methods.
 These methods are not officially available in the documentation of Adobe API 2.0.
 Therefore, if they do stop working, this may not come from the API wrapper / SDK aanalytics2.
 Please refer to the docstring for these methods for now.